ITU-BDSA2024-GROUP12/Chirp/README.md

 # Chirp
 Chirp is a website where authors can post messages in form of cheeps, and read other authors' messages.

+# Running application from release files

+If you want to run the _Chirp!_ application from the executable published in the release.
+You will need to set the secrets for Github OAuth as environment variables, on your system, before running the executable.

 # Dependency